samwyse/wsgiwrapper/README.md

         args = parser.parse_args()
         return process(args)

 To turn this into a WSGI app, you have two choices.
-The first is to write a wrapper script:

-    import example
-    from wsgiwrapper import wsgiwrapper

-    parser = example.mk_parser)()
-    process = example.process
-    app = wsgiwrapper(parse, process)

-Once you have the app, you can hand it off to any WSGI-compliant server.

-The second choice is to run wsgiwrapper as an application.
+The first is to run wsgiwrapper as an application.
+This choice is probably better during testing, as it uses wsgiref.simple_server to create a local server.

     usage: wsgiwrapper.py [-h] -m MOD [-p PARSER] [-r PROCESS] [-x PREFIX] [-H HOST] [-P PORT] [-s GROUP]